Skip to main content

 }

-What changed from the processing webhook:
+What changed from the processing event:

 • updatedAt reflects when the onchain send confirmed.